Frequently Asked Questions

 Many legal problems are made worse when people delay asking for assistance.
 Additionally, many legal remedies are time-sensitive.

 Gather facts and documents before you call.

-The hotline attorneys will be able to give you better advice if you have specific and accurate information.
+The legal line attorneys will be able to give you better advice if you have specific and accurate information.
 If you are calling with questions about a court order, please have a copy of the order on hand.

 What to Expect

 You will first speak to an Intake Specialist, who will gather information to verify that you qualify for our services.
 We also gather other personal information, such as date of birth, zip code, marital status, and income.
 All information is kept confidential and is protected by the attorney-client privilege.
 Your information will never be shared or sold.

 You will be asked to describe your legal problem.

 Please identify your legal problem as briefly as possible (example: "I'd like to divorce my abusive partner.").
 Project attorneys will ask for more detailed information during your consultation.

 If your legal matter is appropriate for our services, an attorney will return your call within three to five business days.
 Please have a callback number ready when you call.
 Depending on your unique situation, here is what you might expect: